-This draft document is a twenty year vision and strategy for our city's land use future, developed to respond to NSW Government requirements and feedback that we have already received from our community over recent years.
+This document is a twenty year vision and strategy for our city's land use future, developed to respond to NSW Government requirements and feedback that we have received from our community.

-The Draft Local Strategic Planning Statement (LSPS) defines Campbelltown's unique role in Sydney's future, recognising our history, heritage and natural environment.
+The Local Strategic Planning Statement (LSPS) defines Campbelltown's unique role in Sydney's future, recognising our history, heritage and natural environment.
 It identifies our strengths as a city and the incredible opportunities that our future holds.
 More than this, this important planning document highlights the next steps we need to take to ensure our city's future by gathering evidence through studies and analysis and by refining our planning instruments to enable the future we are seeking.